December 10, 1941

 FEAF: B-17's, P-40's, and P-35's attack a convoy landing troops and equipment at Vigan and at Aparri.
 One transport at Vigan is claimed as destroyed.
 The strikes include the much publicized attack by B-17C 40-2045 piloted by Captain Colin P Kelly Jr. against a Japanese Battleship Haruna (actually heavy cruiser Ashigara) and bombardier Cpl Meyer Levin salvoed all three bombs from 22,000' and claimed one hit and observed a seaplane taking off from warship.
 In fact, no damage was sustained to Ashigara and no battleship was part of the invasion force.
 Returning B-17C 40-2045 was intercepted by A6M2 Zeros returning to Clark Field.
 During an explosion or crash landing Kelly Killed In Action (KIA).
 Posthumously, he earned the Distinguished Service Cross (DSC) for destroying a battleship.
 In fact, he bombed heavy cruiser ASHIGARA only scoring only near misses.

 USN: Aircraft from USS Enterprise attack and sink Japanese submarine I-70 north of Hawaii.
 This was one of the submarines

-used to scout the Hawaiian area in connection with the surpirse attack against Pearl Harbor and
+used to scout the Hawaii area in connection with the surpirse attack against Pearl Harbor and was

-the first Japanese combatant ship sunk by United States aircraft during World
+the first Japanese combatant ship sunk by United States Navy aircraft during World